-- 1. Conducting clinical trials required to gain marketing approval for the Cell Pouch System in countries that have a significant market opportunity.
-We are developing our first therapeutic product for the treatment of insulin-dependent diabetes; - 2.
-Advancing a treatment that we believe could benefit the broader diabetes population consisting of the Cell Pouch transplanted with locally immune protected glucose-responsive stem cell-derived cells using our licensed technology; and - 3.
-Ongoing research and development activities related to our proprietary Cell Pouch in the following areas: - a) Expanding our research into additional therapeutic indications including hemophilia and postoperative hypothyroid disease; - b) Establishing sources of therapeutic cells for transplantation within our Cell Pouch, such as autologous cells (self-cells) and allogeneic cells (stem cell-derived cells) to treat significant numbers of patients with these chronic diseases; - c) Identifying, evaluating and potentially in-licensing complementary technologies which may improve the safety and efficacy of cells within the Cell Pouch, including local immune protection technologies; - d) Continuing to develop proprietary processing and supply of therapeutic cells; - e) Ongoing international development of our intellectual property portfolio and development of new and / or licensing of intellectual property; and - f) Establishing partnerships with medical device and / or pharmaceutical companies as well as academic institutions for the development of our products and to advance our next-generation technologies.
+- 3. Ongoing R&D activities related to our proprietary Cell Pouch in the following areas: - a) Expanding our research into additional therapeutic indications including hemophilia and postoperative hypothyroid disease; - b) Establishing sources of therapeutic cells for transplantation within our Cell Pouch, such as autologous cells (self-cells) and allogeneic cells (stem cell-derived cells) to treat significant numbers of patients with these chronic diseases; - c) Identifying, evaluating and potentially in-licensing complementary technologies which may improve the safety and efficacy of cells within the Cell Pouch, including local immune protection technologies; - d) Continuing to develop proprietary processing and supply of therapeutic cells; - e) Ongoing international development of our intellectual property portfolio and development of new and / or licensing of intellectual property; and - f) Establishing partnerships with medical device and / or pharmaceutical companies as well as academic institutions for the development of our products and to advance our next-generation technologies.